-2. Once the backing is off you are committed to placing it different places carefully.
-It is really hard to put back on the backing board if you want save it, but can be done.
+- Once the backing is off you are committed to placing it in different places carefully.
+It is really hard to put it back on the backing board if you want to save it.
+But it can be done.
 Honestly, just trim the extra off that is hanging off to save the larger square.

-3. One of our paint samples had a little white specks on it probably from rubbing together in the envelope.
+- One of our paint samples had little white specks on it probably from rubbing together in the envelope.
 It really didn’t impact our ability to make a color decision though.

 Sherwin Williams, Farrow & Ball, Benjamin Moore, Home Depot and PPG.

 DIY Ombre Hexagon Wall: Still a fun way to use up those old paint samples if you do not use Samplize.